-A rule for novice riders – two hours on the slopes should equate to at least four hours in the spa.
+A rule for novices heading out for their first season in the mountains – two hours on the slopes should equate to at least four hours in the spa.
 An agreeable ratio for a happy recovery, and one which the Kananaskis Nordic Spa, located just a short distance outside from the ski towns of Banff and Canmore, affords its visitors.
 This is an alpine sanctuary dedicated to hydrotherapy – with a generous nod to high-end pampering.

 The spa at the Pomeroy Kananaskis Lodge has a simple mantra to describe its Scandinavian-inspired treatment: Hot.
 Warm.
 Cold.
 Rest.
 Repeat.
 This simple cycle is based in the wellness philosophy that this temperature fluctuation encourages blood flow, rejuvenating mind and body – worthy rewards for those willing to run the gauntlet.

 But before the relaxation can begin, visitors must don a set of maple leaf tartan robes and brave the brisk temperatures of Mount Kidd and its surrounding peaks.
 This is a moment of sensory overload in itself, with the stunning high-altitude views and the sensation of snow on bare skin, which makes the first plunge into the heated pool a relief.
 It’s time to dive into the mantra and begin this thermometer-spanning cycle.